What risk factors for pre-diabetes are in my control?

 Improving the quality of your sleep

 Planning adequate sleep time is something most of us can do.
 Some, however, may have a sleep disorder like insomnia (trouble going to sleep or waking up too soon) or sleep apnea (problems breathing while asleep).
-Working with a healthcare professional to diagnose and treat sleep disorders can make a difference in preventing or managing diabetes and heart disease.
+Working with a healthcare professional to diagnose and treat sleep disorders can help you get a restful night of sleep and prevent cardiovascular disease.

 Managing related conditions

-High cholesterol and blood pressure are other risk factors often related to both diabetes and heart disease.
+High cholesterol and blood pressure are other risk factors often related to pre-diabetes and heart disease.
 The good news is that these conditions can improve by making the changes listed above, so taking steps towards a healthy lifestyle will benefit you even more.